-The race regularly attracts over 1,700 boats and 16,000 sailors making it one of the largest yacht races in the world.
-It is the fourth largest annual participation sporting event in the UK, after the London Marathon and the Great North and South Runs.
+The race regularly attracts over 1,400 boats and around 15,000 sailors, making it one of the largests yacht races in the world and the fourth largest participation sporting event in the UK after the London Marathon and the Great North and South Runs.